Ecological Legacies of Pre-Columbian Settlements Evident in Palm Clusters of Neotropical Mountain Forests: Acknowledgments

-\paragraph{Caption for Data S4.} \textbf{Labeled\_area.txt} This geojson dataset includes the area where palms were manually annotated.
+\paragraph{Caption for Data S4.} \textbf{Labeled\_Areas.xlsx} This dataset includes the area where palms were manually annotated.
 It is divided in cells of 200 x 200 m.
-Each polygon is assigned a unique ID, with their area in square meters and their perimeter in meters.
-The file is provided in GeoJSON format and uses the WGS84 coordinate reference system.
-The file is shared as a .txt but contains a valid GeoJSON.
-File can be changed to .geojson to open it directly in GIS software or GeoJSON-compatible tools.
+Each polygon is assigned a unique ID, with their area in square metres and their perimeter in metres.
+The dataset is provided as GeoJSON Lines (geojsonl) and uses the WGS84 coordinate reference system.
+The file is provided as a .xlsx, where each row contains a GeoJSON LineString stored as text in a cell.
+To use the data in GIS software, these GeoJSON entries need to be extracted and saved as a .geojson file.

-\paragraph{Caption for Data S5.} \textbf{detected\_palms\_04\_threshold.txt} This geojson dataset consists of polygon features representing automatically detected palm clusters with a probability $\ge$ 0.4 provided by our deep learning model.
+\paragraph{Caption for Data S5.} \textbf{Detected\_Palms\_04\_Threshold.xlsx} This dataset consists of polygon features representing automatically detected palm bounding boxes with a probability $\ge$ 0.4 provided by our deep learning model.
 Each polygon is associated with a unique identifier.
-This dataset is provided in GeoJSON format and uses the WGS84 coordinate reference system.
-The file is shared as a .txt but contains a valid GeoJSON.
-File can be changed to .geojson to open it directly in GIS software or GeoJSON-compatible tools.
+This dataset is provided as GeoJSON Lines (geojsonl) and uses the WGS84 coordinate reference system.
+The file is provided as a .xlsx, where each row contains a GeoJSON LineString stored as text in a cell.
+To use the data in GIS software, these GeoJSON entries need to be extracted and saved as a .geojson file.